Hahn-Research-Group/Alaska_wildfire-smoke-metrics_2025/README.md

 * Unhealthy for Sensitive Groups AQI: PM2.5 levels 9.1–35.4 µg/m³, moderate health risk, especially for sensitive groups.
 * Unhealthy and higher AQI: PM2.5 levels >35.5 µg/m³, substantial health risks.

 Unhealthy for Sensitive Groups AQI days were classified as Medium smoke density days, and Unhealthy and higher AQI level days were classified as Heavy smoke density days.
-For each census tract and day, we calculated person-days for each exposure level by multiplying each census tract’s population (TOTALPOP) by each level’s indicator variable.The dataset was structured to include daily person-days calculations by smoke density levels, which were then aggregated by year and exposure category to allow for temporal and spatial trend analyses.
+For each census tract and day, we calculated person-days for each exposure level by multiplying each census tract’s population by each level’s indicator variable.The dataset was structured to include daily person-days calculations by smoke density levels, which were then aggregated by year and exposure category to allow for temporal and spatial trend analyses.

 ### Wildfire Smoke Social Vulnerability Index